 What you'll need for the project:

-- Four sheets of paper (we chose to use four shades of blue)
+- Four sheets of paper -- we chose to use a variety of Blue Cardstock Paper

 - Four branches that are approximately as long as the length of each piece of paper